NilsDroste/nilsdroste.github.io/_posts/2017-09-11-ALTER-Net_Summer_School.md

 ![Peyresq2]({{ site.url }}/pics/Peyresq_Village.jpg?raw=true)
 <p style="text-align: right;"><sub><sup>Source: Ph.
 Malburet</sup></sub></p>

-A beautiful, refurbished historicall mountain village, remote, without high-speed internet, named after the French humanist [Nicolas-Claude Fabri de Peiresc](https://en.wikipedia.org/wiki/Nicolas-Claude_Fabri_de_Peiresc) and one of the best places I have been so far.
+A beautiful, refurbished historical mountain village, remote, without high-speed internet, named after the French humanist [Nicolas-Claude Fabri de Peiresc](https://en.wikipedia.org/wiki/Nicolas-Claude_Fabri_de_Peiresc) and one of the best places I have been so far.
+The staff was very friendly and the food was delicious.
 Perfect for hosting the summer school!

 ***For me this was a 100 per cent recommendable experience.
 If you ever have the chance to attend -- do it!***